 - 1. Overview - 2.
-Strategic Priorities and Actions 2013-2018 - 2.1.
-Promote Good Forest Governance and Financing for Sustainable Forest Management - 2.2.
-Increase the Contribution of Tropical Forests to National and Local Economies through International Trade - 2.3.
-Enhance the Contribution of Tropical Timber Producing Forests to the Conservation and Sustainable Use of Biodiversity - 2.4.
-Reduce Tropical Deforestation and Forest Degradation and Enhance the Provision of Environmental Services - 2.5.
-Improve the Quality and Availability of Information on Tropical Forests, Timber Markets and Trade - 2.6.
+Strategic Priorities and Actions 2013-2018 - Strategic Priority 1.
+Promote Good Governance and Enabling Policy Frameworks for Strengthening SFM and Related Trade, and Enhancing SFM Financing and Investment - Strategic Priority 2.
+Increase the Contribution of Tropical Forests to National and Local Economies, Including through International Trade - Strategic Priority 3.
+Enhance the Conservation and Sustainable Use of Biodiversity in Tropical Timber Producing Forests - Strategic Priority 4.
+Reduce Tropical Deforestation and Forest Degradation and Enhance the Provision of Environmental Services - Strategic Priority 5.
+Improve the Quality and Availability of Information on Tropical Forests, Forest Product Markets and Trade - Strategic Priority 6.
 Build and Develop Human Resource Capacity to Implement SFM and Increase Trade in Forest Goods and Services from Sustainably Managed Forests